 The Training Board continues to administer a Research Scholarship in Colorectal surgery, which is sponsored by Medtronic (previously Covidien).
 In addition, in 2003 the Notaras Fellowship was established following a very generous gift from Dr Mitchell Notaras to the University of Sydney.
 This Fellowship was established to encourage a young surgeon to pursue an academic colorectal surgical career.
 This is a three year programme, to be run in conjunction with the Post Fellowship Programme, and a Notaras Fellow is appointed every second year.
 In 2021, a three year Fred Stephens Fellowship, (Maquarie Uni/Concord Hospital), was introduced.

 A Travelling Fellowship was generously provided by the Association of Coloproctology of Great Britain and Ireland at the Tripartite Meeting in 2002, and the Council of the CSSANZ and the Executive of the Section of Colon and Rectal Surgery* of the RACS asked the TBCRS to administer this fellowship.
 This fellowship has been keenly sought after by trainees and young colorectal surgeons.
 More comprehensive details of these fellowships are found elsewhere on this website.

 In late 2015, the TBCRS changed its name to “Australia and New Zealand Training Board in Colon and Rectal Surgery”, ANZTBCRS.

-There are now twenty-eight accredited training units on the ANZTBCRS program, each of which is inspected five yearly by members of the Training Board.
+There are now twenty-nine accredited training units on the ANZTBCRS program, each of which is inspected five yearly by members of the Training Board.